 Dumplings are the quintessential comfort food.
-According to the website The Kitchen Project, the word "dumpling" goes back to Norfolk, in eastern England, circa 1600.
+According to some sources, the word "dumpling" goes back to Norfolk, in eastern England, circa 1600.
 However, the actual origin is unknown.
 What is known is that dumplings were first used to fill people up when meat was scarce, and that means they were a staple of peasants who regularly had to scrounge for food, especially meat.

 Dumplings are mostly eaten in colder climates like England, central Europe and a part of Italy, reports the Oxford Companion to Food.
 That would extend to colder climates of the United States, too, but this dish is also a Southern staple in colder months.